In 2016, the Florida Legislature directed the Agency for Health Care Administration (Agency) to enroll most Medicaid recipients into dental plans.

-It is important for babies and children to see a dentist.
+It is important for babies, children, and adults to see a dentist at least twice a year.
 The earlier children see a dentist, the healthier their gums and teeth will stay for their whole life.
 Children should begin seeing a dentist by age 1, even if they do not have teeth yet.

-Problems with your child’s teeth can be avoided by seeing a dentist early in life and on a regular basis.
-Children should also brush, floss and avoid sugary foods and drinks.
-If a tooth problem does occur, it can have serious effects on your child.
-If they are not able to bite and chew food they may lose weight, which can delay growth.
-Your child may not do well in school, or miss school because of pain.
+If a tooth problem does occur, it can have serious effects on your overall health.
+Tooth problems can also cause problems like not being able to bite and chew food, problems in school, or missing school because of pain.
 Also, unhealthy teeth can cause problems with speaking.

 Some Services may require permission from a dental plan before the dentist performs the service.
 This is called a prior authorization.
 Services must be medically necessary in order for dental plans to pay for them.
 For more details about dental services, contact the recipient’s dental plan starting December 1, 2018.